 Naw.
 It’s not like that.
 That’s a SILVER BULLET.
 No one makes bullets out of silver unless you’re hunting werewolfs.
 WEREWOLVES don’t exist either.
 Both silver bullets and werewolves are fantasy.

-It’s taken a decade to figure out the combination to opening an excellent business.
-We go through 86 checkpoints to assure what we suggest doubles or triples a business.
+It’s taken a decade to figure out the combination to opening excellent potential for businesses.
+My team and I go through 86 [ Neurochemical ] checkpoints to assure that what we suggest doubles or triples a business (income).

-Here, on this blog, we’ll set you up with a few things to do and let us know how it has worked (or hasn’t worked) in your business.
+Here, on this blog, we’ll set you up with a few things to do and let us know how it has worked (or hasn’t worked) in your business [ BinkNyc@gmail.com ].
 The knowledge we are giving you here is of no use if you don’t apply it.
-So, apply it.
+So, try to apply it.

 Some say: “It is easier said than done.”

 Seriously, it’s utterly fascinating to us how some overlooked and minor touches to a business works wonders in increasing the bottom line.
 Often this results in doubling or tripling the business for our clients.
+We’ve made over $450,000 for less than 10 clients in Astoria.
 One of many techniques we use is by prescribing the NINE QUESTIONS listed below.

 When all is said and done, business owners seldom give us the credit we deserve.
 They think: “That was easy.
 I could have done it myself.”